starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/more_features.rst

         --inputs 4 10 20 30 40 2 50 60

-The first value, 4, is the length of the first array, then its 4 entires.
-After that, we have the length of the second arrays (2) followed by its entries.
+The first value, 4, is the length of the first array, then its 4 entries.
+After that, we have the length of the second array (2) followed by its entries.
 Note that calling ``compare_arrays`` with the aforementioned arguments will fail as the arrays are different.

 A StarkNet contract using array arguments in external functions must have the range_check builtin, which is used